Demographics of Poland: Urban areas

 Poland is relatively rural for a country of its population and economic development.
 As of the 2021 census, 59.8% of total population lived in cities and town, a percentage well below European average.
 Poland has historically been a rural and agricultural country and while cities started rapidly growing in neighboring countries in the second half of the 19th century, many Polish cities were artificially limited in growth by the partitioners due to military reasons.
 After regaining independence in 1918, Polish authorities have started investment in urbanizing the country but it was quickly interrupted by World War II.
 Therefore, Poland has not started fully urbanizing until after the war.

 Urbanization rate has also been declining, at an annual rate of -0.25% between 2015 and 2020 due to suburbanization.
-In Poland, many suburbs are officially rural areas even despite in reality might resemble a town or even a city neighborhood, such as the Poznań suburb of Koziegłowy.
+In Poland, many suburbs are officially rural areas despite their resemblance to a town or even a city neighborhood, such as the Poznań suburb of Koziegłowy.